Childcare programs

 -

 Learning in God's Creation: The central idea is that nature is a classroom.
 Children learn about God's character and love through exploring the natural world.
-This can include activities like studying plants, animals, and the seasons, all framed within a Christian worldview.
+This can include activities like studying plants, animals, and the seasons.
+Toddlers will be immersed in real-life experiences such as caring for animals, plants and our indoor/outdoor environments.

 -